KK-MS/ocv/Srivatsa/JSON/README.md

 JSON is far better as XML is much more difficult to parse.
 In case of JSON, it is parsed into a ready-to-use JavaScript object making it easier and simple.

-For Example:- In case of AJAX applicatiosn, JSON is comparitively faster compared to XML.
+For Example:- In case of AJAX application, JSON is comparatively faster compared to XML.
 The process of JSON and XML are shown in the table.

 # Syntax Rules in JSON